Alonso-del-Arte/chess/doc/Variants.md

 [TOOD: Placeholder for diagram]

-The goal of the game is to get your king to the finish line first.
+The goal in this variant is to get your king to the finish line first.
 As in regular chess, White goes first, giving White a definite advantage on getting to the finish line first.

 But Black can inhibit the White king's progress by placing pieces so that the White king would have to move into check to get closer to the finish line.
 As in regular chess, a king can't move into check.
 The only way would seem to be to capture that blockading piece.

 [TOOD: Placeholder for diagram]